Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * The first two sons of Jacob lost their place (birthright) to infidelity and anger/murder respectively - Gen. 48:5
+* All things (situations and circumstances) always work to the advantage of a man that God goes with - Gen 50:20